12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Practical information for the Bondi to Coogee walk:

-Length: 6km.
-If you prefer a short walk, you could stop at Bronte.
+Shorter option: If you prefer a short walk, start at Bondi and finish at Bronte.

-Official starting at Dover Heights, you can navigate from North Bondi if you wish by following the coastline and heading in and out of the streets when you hit a fence.
+The official starting point is Dover Heights, but you can also begin from North Bondi by following the coastline and ducking in and out of back streets whenever you reach a fence.

 What will I see on the Federation Cliff Walk?